Prof. Dr. Peter Buxmann

-Our former students share their experiences and insights gained during their final thesis at the Software & Digital Business Group.
+Our former students share their experiences and insights gained during their final thesis at the Software & AI Business Group.
 If you are interested in writing a thesis with us, you are welcome to apply here:

 If someone had told us at the beginning of our seminar that we would be able to present our work at the 56th Hawaii International Conference on Systems Science less than a year later, we most likely would have shaken our heads in disbelief.
 How this came about, however, is something we would like to explain to you in more detail.